© © Projet: SAMYN and PARTNERS - Photo: Quentin Olbrechts (SAMYN and PARTNERS)

 628 – MAISON de la CULTURE de la PROVINCE de NAMUR

 - Signposting (with S-Design)

 This cultural centre sits in the centre of Namur, on the north bank of the Sambre River, facing the historic centre of the town known as “Le Grognon”.
-Designed by Victor Bourgeois and built at the start of the 1960s, the building requires renovation and extension to meet the current requirements of local people and to accommodate the redevelopment of the rue des Bouchers along the banks of the Sambre River.
+Designed by Victor Bourgeois and built at the start of the 1960s, the building required renovation and extension to meet the current requirements of local people and to accommodate the redevelopment of the rue des Bouchers and the banks of the Sambre River.